 Though English is the primary language of Hawaii, the centuries-old Hawaiian language is still actively used.
-While you won’t need to learn Hawaiian for your vacation, I want to share some useful Hawaiian words and phrases to know for your trip.
+While you won’t need to learn to fluently speak Hawaiian for your vacation, I want to share some useful Hawaiian words and phrases to know for your trip.

 Aloha means hello, goodbye and love.
 You will generally hear it used as a greeting.